Let me help with your tile and stone cleaning enquiries for home or workplace.

 There as usual two types of sealant for travertine, those that penetrate and those that sit on top.
 The variations are clear, matt, satin and gloss.

-As mentioned above the aftercare is quite easy to do and done on a regular basis will keep your travertine in first class condition.
+As mentioned above the aftercare is quite easy to do and when done on a regular basis will keep your travertine in first class condition.

 Check out our cleaning solutions page for more information or contact us for more help and advice.